KennethManzi1/Data-Management-Graduate-School-Course/README.md

-## MSBA Data Management: University of Iowa
+## University of Iowa Masters of Business Analytics: Data Management

 Repository for coursework and projects focused on database normalization, ERD development (draw.io), and managing complex datasets and schema optimization within the Oracle Database environment